J-Dill/NoMoWanderer/README.md

 ![MC Versions](http://cf.way2muchnoise.eu/versions/nomowanderer.svg)

 Getting tired of those Wandering Traders trampling across your lawn and your crops, just to offer you some measly trades?
 Look no further than... well, this mod!
-Provides the player with a few blocks/items to either prevent or control Wandering Trader spawns.
+Provides the player with a few blocks/items to prevent and/or control Wandering Trader spawns.

 ## Features